Shop and Save on New York State Health Insurance

 So why do I want an HSA for my sole prop?

-In general the most immediate benefit of an HSA plan is that it’s monthly premium amount is very low.
+In general, the most immediate benefit of an HSA plan is that its monthly premium amount is meager.
 The premium is much lower in fact than more standard comparable plans in New York State.
-For self employed New Yorkers this is a big plus, as they’re actively working and less likely to get sick.
+For self-employed New Yorkers, this is a big plus, as they’re actively working and less likely to get sick.
 Lower monthly premiums mean less money spent on health insurance and more money that can be invested in building the business.

 You can invest in your health with an HSA plan